 Fully funded by the Swiss State Secretariat for Economic Affairs (SECO), Christophe recently completed his assignment with the World Bank.

-I feel accomplished on this UNV assignment because I am contributing to something purposeful.
+I feel accomplished due to this UNV assignment.
+I am contributing to something purposeful.
 The impact of what I am doing is changing the lives of people on the ground."
 Christophe Haesler, UN Volunteer with the World Bank.

 With a few classes of Wolof under his belt, he says, "jërëjëf" (thank you).
 "I'm very pleased to have been a UN Volunteer at the same time working with the World Bank."